 Step 1: You will need to turn off the water heater.

 Step 2: Measure the height of the hot water heater, and then cut the blanket so it will fit.
-Make sure you leave the top of the water heater open – you do not want to block the vent on top of the gas water heater.
+Ensure you leave the top of the water heater open – you do not want to block the vent or the flue on the top of the tank for a gas water heater.

-Step 3: Wrap the blanket around the unit and use the tape to temporarily hold it in place.
+Step 3: Wrap the blanket around the unit and use the tape to hold it in place temporarily.
 We recommend positioning the blanket so the ends do not cover the access panels located at the side of the tank.

-Step 4: Use the marker to mark where the controls are located so you can cut them out.
-Also, leave plenty of room where the valve and burner areas are located below.
+Step 4: Use the marker to mark the controls’ locations so you can cut them out.
+Also, leave plenty of room below where the valve and burner areas are located.
 When you make the opening, cut it at least 1″ wider than the area where the valve and burners are located.
+Be mindful of where specific parts are located on the tank.
+It’s essential to have proper room when cutting the insulation for items such as the gas valve, faucet, and especially any heating elements.
 You also want to mark where the pressure relief valve and pipe are located.
 If you’re not sure what this is, it’s the pipe that sticks out of the side of the unit.